txt/mase/src/doc/Evil.md

 + <img width=200 align=right src="http://d364y98vz4769w.cloudfront.net/drawings/images/000/081/152/full/image-392503509.jpg?1370810709"> _"The world is a dangerous place to live, not because of the people who are evil, but because of the people who don't do anything about it."_
 ― Albert Einstein

 FYI- the evil plan (by programmers) to take over the world is progressing nicely.
-This book offers some programming details on that plan.
+This book offers some programming details on part 4 of that plan.

-As all programmers know, the initial stages of the plan were completed years ago.
-Stage one was to adopt a meek and mild persona (possibly even boring and dull).
+As all programmers know, the initial parts of the plan were completed years ago.
+Part one was to adopt a meek and mild persona (possibly even boring and dull).

-Stage two was, using that persona, make our work essential to their day to day opertion of government and all industries (education, mining, manufacturing, etc etc).
-Looking around the world today, it is very clear that stage two was very successful.
+Part two was, using that persona, make our work essential to their day to day opertion of government and all industries (education, mining, manufacturing, etc etc).
+Looking around the world today, it is very clear that part two was very successful.

-After that, stage three was to open up more material to our inspection and manipluation.
+After that, part three was to make much more material available for our inspection and manipluation.
 To this end, the entire planet was enclosed  a digital network- thus giving us unprecendented access to petabytes of sensors and effectors.
 Also, by carefully seeding a few promienet  examples of successful programmers (Bill Gates, Steve Jobs, Mark Zuckerburg), we convinced a lot of people to write lots of little tools, each of which represent or control some thing, somewhere.

+Part four was a little tricky but, as shown in this book, it turned out not to be too hard.
+A

-Stage four Learn ways to simplify those  processes such that it becomes trivially fast to plan how to change them, in order to achieve your own goals.
+Learn ways to simplify those  processes such that it becomes trivially fast to plan how to change them, in order to achieve your own goals.
 6. Deploy those changes, thus taking over the world.